MrKsey/XD/README.md

 Web UI can be accessed at http://*host_ip*:1488/

-* 2018-10-13 01:04:30: [majestrate/XD, COMMIT] bump version even though almost nothing in the codebase has changed but you got to YOLO!
 # #
 ### majestrate/XD last 10 commits:
 * 2018-10-13 01:04:30: [majestrate/XD, COMMIT] bump version even though almost nothing in the codebase has changed but you got to YOLO!